Dart-Code/Dart-Code/README.md

 - `dart.promptToGetPackages`: Whether to prompt to get packages when opening a project with out of date packages.
 Defaults to `true`.
 - `dart.sdkPath`: If the Dart SDK is not automatically found on your machine from your `PATH` you can enter the path to it here.
 - `dart.sdkPaths`: If you often switch between multiple Dart SDKs, setting this option to an array of Dart SDK folders or folders that contain multiple Dart SDKs in sub-folders will allow fast switching by clicking the Dart SDK version in the status bar.
+- `dart.flutterSdkPaths`: If you often switch between multiple Flutter SDKs/channels, setting this option to an array of Flutter SDK folders or folders that contain multiple Flutter SDKs in sub-folders will allow fast switching by clicking the Flutter SDK version in the status bar.
 - `dart.showLintNames`: Whether to show the names of linter rules in the problems panel to make it easier to `// ignore:`.
 - `dart.showTodos`: Whether to show TODOs in the Problems list.
 Defaults to `true`.
 - `dart.vmAdditionalArgs`: Additional args to pass to the Dart VM when running/debugging apps.